kunaljc4-ctrl/mobile-sales-analytics-powerbi/README.md

 - Built interactive calculations and performance metrics
 - Used data modeling and visualization to present sales insights

+## Dataset

+The dashboard was built using a mobile sales practice dataset provided in CSV format.

+The dataset contains information used to analyze sales, customers, products, payment methods, cities, and customer ratings.

 ## Dashboard Preview

 ![Mobile Sales Analytics Dashboard](dashboard.png)